 - Morning Glory Breakfast Program will be temporarily suspending services.
 The program will continue to be a resource for clients and partners.
 Morning Glory employees will continue their work with volunteer groups to provide food resources to people in need in the Danbury area.

-- The Department of Elderly Services Elmwood Hall Danbury Senior Center is in the process of working with the State of Connecticut Western CT Area Agency on Aging to develop Grab and Go meals for seniors who are registered at the Danbury Senior Center Congregate meal site.
-Please visit www.danburyseniors.org for updates.
+- The Department of Elderly Services Elmwood Hall Danbury Senior Center is working with the State of Connecticut Western CT Area Agency on Aging to deliver Grab and Go meals for seniors who are registered at the Danbury Senior Center Congregate meal site.
+You may call Senior Center staff for more information: 203-797-4686.

-- Hillside Food Outreach is prepared to make home deliveries to quarantined people in the Danbury area.
+- Hillside Food Outreach is making home deliveries to quarantined people in the Danbury area.
 You may contact them at 203-702-4881 or visit their website for ways to help: https://hillsidefoodoutreach.org/

 - Homebound Seniors: If you are a homebound senior over the age of 60 who is not participating in the CT Homecare Program and would like Meals on Wheels, call Western CT Area Agency on Aging at 800-994-9422 or 203-757-5449.
 They are arranging for a 2-week supply of meals to be delivered to homebound seniors.